Syed Saddiq

-In 2021, he was charged with several counts of corruption, including criminal breach of trust, misappropriation of funds, and money laundering.
-On 28 October 2022, he has been ordered by the High Court to enter his defense after the prosecution showed that there was enough evidence against him to prove that he probably committed the crime.
+In 2021, Saddiq was charged with several counts of corruption, including criminal breach of trust, misappropriation of funds, and money laundering.
+On 28 October 2022, he was ordered by the High Court to enter his defence after the prosecution showed that there was enough evidence against him to prove that he probably committed the crime.
+In 2023, he was found guilty of criminal breach of trust and money laundering.
+On 9 November the same year, Saddiq was convicted by the High Court of all the corruption charges, sentenced to 7 years' imprisonment, a RM 10 million fine and two strokes of the cane.
+He immediately resigned as the MUDA president following his conviction and was replaced by his deputy, Amira Aisya Abdul Aziz as the acting president.
+Prior to the conviction, Saddiq withdrew his support for Prime Minister Anwar Ibrahim and his government after Deputy Prime Minister Ahmad Zahid Hamidi had been granted discharge not amounting to acquittal (DNAA) for his court charges.

+Since 2023, he became an opposition MP that actively criticised, protested and campaigned against the unequal government financial allocations to the MPs across the political divide, with the opposition MPs being denied the allocations despite him having personally met with the government representative Deputy Prime Minister Fadillah Yusof for negotiations of giving allocations to opposition MPs for a few times, while supporting and advocating for reforming the pension scheme for cabinet ministers, MPs and the legislative assembly members.

 Early life and education

 Saddiq was born on 6 December 1992 in Pulai, Johor Bahru, Johor, Malaysia.
-His father is a Singaporean, who used to work as a construction worker in Singapore.
+His father is a Singaporean Malay of Arab descent, who used to work as a construction worker in Singapore.
 His mother used to be an English teacher.
 The youngest of four siblings, he had studied at the Royal Military College (RMC) before continuing his studies at the International Islamic University Malaysia (IIUM) in Bachelor of Laws (LLB).
 During his time at IIUM, he competed in an Asian-level debate competition and successfully won the United Asian Debating Championship (UADC).
 He is widely known in the debating community after having won Asia's Best Speaker award at the Asian British Parliamentary (ABP) Debating Championship three times.

 In 2017, he allegedly rejected a counter offer to pursue his studies at Oxford University, England [Oxford University however denied the offer] to remain active in politics.
 A year later, after being elected as MP at the age of 25, Syed Saddiq once again allegedly dismissed another scholarship offer, this time rejecting the Chevening Scholarship proposal to pursue a Master in Public Policy at Oxford University.

 In April 2021, he successfully completed the Lee Kuan Yew Senior Fellowship in Public Service Programme at Lee Kuan Yew School of Public Policy, National University of Singapore.